ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x03` Notification Packet**

 This packet sends data which trigger the notifications you see in game.
-For example messages like "The Guardian has spawned" are considered notifications.
+For example, messages like "The Guardian has spawned" are considered notifications.

 The red blue green values are encoded as an u32.
 For example, rgb(33, 130, 67) would be the same as u32(0x43822100) where each byte is a color.
 The time the notification appears in milliseconds is encoded as a float, and the final value part of this packet is the identifier.
 If one notification packet shares the same identifier as a previous notification (unless the identifier is empty), then before sending the new notification, it expires the previous, as if its timer was up.